 - Over ten years, he/she is entitled to one additional days of leave (up to a maximum of thirty days).

-Employment Termination policies in Taiwan
+Employment termination policies in Taiwan

 In Taiwan, An employment relationship shall always be terminated in compliance with the LSA’s terms and conditions.
-Employers need provide an advance notice and pay severance payment only under special conditions.
+Employers need to provide an advance notice and pay severance payment only under special conditions.